Mintos secondary market fees

 Disclosure: This site may contain affiliate links, meaning, at no additional cost to you, we will earn a commission if you decide to make a purchase through our links.
 Please read our data protection statement for more information.

-In this short article, we would like to explain to you what fees investors can expect to pay on the secondary market.
+In this short article, we would like to explain the fees investors need to pay on the secondary market.

 Fees for the sale of loans